yefeza/django-graphbox/README.md

 # Custom filters, validators and internal resolvers

 Django GraphBox Builder allows you to add custom filters and validators to the GraphQL schema.
-This example assumes that you have two models called [User]{.title-ref} and [Favorite]{.title-ref} with the following fields:
+This example assumes that you have two models called User and Favorite.

 > ```python3
 > class User(Model):